tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 ]
 ```

-Finally we create a template to render the view (shown below).
+Finally, we create a template to render the view (shown below).

 ```html
 <!-- inherit from base.html -->